Spore (2008 video game): DRM controversy

 On September 22, 2008, a class action lawsuit was filed against EA, regarding the DRM in Spore, complaining about EA not disclosing the existence of SecuROM, and addressing how SecuROM runs with the nature of a rootkit, including how it remains on the hard drive even after Spore is uninstalled.
 On October 14, 2008, a similar class action lawsuit was filed against EA for the inclusion of DRM software in the free demo version of the Creature Creator.

-The DRM was also one of the major reasons why Spore is still one of the most pirated games to date, where within the first week of the game, over 500,000 people started downloading or downloaded it illegally from sites like The Pirate Bay.

 EA began selling Spore without SecuROM on December 22, 2008, through Steam.
 Furthermore, EA Games president Frank Gibeau announced that maximum install limit would be increased from 3 to 5 and that it would be possible to de-authorize and move installations to new machines, citing the need to adapt their policy to accommodate their legitimate customers.
 EA has stated, "By running the de-authorization tool, a machine 'slot' will be freed up on the online Product Authorization server and can then be re-used by another machine.
 You can de-authorize at any time, even without uninstalling Spore, and free up that machine authorization.
 If you re-launch Spore on the same machine, the game will attempt to re-authorize.
 If you have not reached the machine limitation, the game will authorize and the machine will be re-authorized using up one of the five available machines."
 However, the de-authorization tool to do this is not available on the Mac platform.
 In 2016, a DRM-free version of Spore was released on GOG.com.